michelebusta/MCW-Microservices-Architecture/HOL/Setup.md

 1. In the Azure portal, navigate to the Resource Group you created previously, and where you created the cluster.
 If your Service Fabric cluster is still deploying, do not proceed to the next step until the deployment is completed.

 2. Select the load balancer from the list of resources in the resource group.

     ![In the Azure Portal Resource Group pane, in the list of resources, the LB-contosoeventssf-kb-Web load balancer is circled.](images/Setup/image34.png "Resource group list")

-3. Under the Settings category in the left-hand menu, select Health Probes.
+3. Under the Settings category in the left-hand menu, select Health probes.

     ![In the Settings section, Health probes is circled.](images/Setup/image35.png "Settings section")